apax-hub/apax/docs/source/_tutorials/training_a_model.rst

     - CSV
 ```

-If training is interupted for any reason, re-running the above `train` command will resume training from the latest checkpoint.
+If training is interrupted for any reason, re-running the above `train` command will resume training from the latest checkpoint.

 ## Evaluation